Murdoch hacking scandal spreads to Sky News

 "Greater scrutiny is also likely to distract management at an important time."

-Britain's investigate whether BSkyB is a "fit and proper" owner of a broadcast license, in light of the phone-hacking scandal at controlling shareholder News Corp.
+Ofcom, Britian's television regulator, has set up a dedicated team to investigate whether BSkyB is a "fit and proper" owner of a broadcast licence, in light of the phone-hacking scandal at controlling shareholder News Corp.

 On Thursday, it issued a statement saying: "We will consider all relevant evidence as part of our ongoing duty to be satisfied that persons are fit and proper.
 We are not, however, going to provide a detailed running commentary."